tsjamison/c64-rtos/README.md

 # c64-rtos
-Multitasking library module for Commodore 64 8-bit computer, inspired by FreeRTOS and Amiga OS Copyright 2025 Tim Jamison
+Multitasking library module for Commodore 64 8-bit computer, inspired by FreeRTOS and Amiga OS.

 Pre-Alpha

-Features Not Implemented Yet for 1st Release:
+Features planned for 1st release v1.0:
 * Task Group - Multi-tasking will be cooperative among tasks in same Group, but pre-emptive across Groups
 * Timer device to sleep for x Jiffies
 * Input device to sleep until Joystick Input